rakhimov/scram/doc/fault_tree_generator.rst

 - The number of house events.
 - The number of CCF (MGL only) groups.
 - The average number of children for gates.
 - Percentage of common basic events.
   This events may show up in several places in the resulting fault tree.
 - Percentage of common gates per gate.
   The acyclic property is ensured.
 - The average number of parents for common basic events.
 - The average number of parents for common gates.
 - Minimum and maximum probabilities for basic events.
 - Weights for the gate types: AND, OR, K/N, NOT, XOR.
 - Optional use of more complex gates (K/N, NOT, XOR) only if the weights are given.
 - Output file name.
 - Output formats: shorthand or XML(default).
-- An option to merge gates into nested formulas for output.
+- An option to merge gates into nested formulas for the output.

 .. note::
     The number of gates can be constrained, but this may change other factors or not succeed at all.
     The reason is that the fault tree generation formulas may run out of degrees of freedom.

 Note on Performance
 ===================

 Depending on the provided arguments for the script, the execution time varies greatly.
-The number of gates and common gates in the fault tree generation tend to greatly increase the execution time because of the need to prevent cycles.
-If the number of gates and common gates are kept constant, the generation time scales linearly with the number of basic events.
+The number of gates and the number of common gates in the fault tree tend to greatly increase the execution time because of the need to prevent cycles.
+If the number of gates and the number of common gates are kept constant, the generation time scales linearly with the number of basic events.

-It is possible to generate a 100,000-basic-event fault tree in less than a minute; however, to generate more complex fault trees, it is recommended to use Cython_.
+It is possible to generate a 100,000-basic-event fault tree in less than a minute;
+however, to generate more complex fault trees, it is recommended to use Cython_.
 Cython can convert the fault tree generator script into C code, which can be compiled into a faster executable.
 This faster executable is capable of generating million-basic-event fault trees in few minutes.

 .. _Cython:
     http://cython.org/